-The Southern Selkirk Mountains population of woodland caribou was listed as endangered under the Endangered Species Act in 1984.
-This population of woodland caribou spends most of its time north of the U.S./ Canadian border.
+The Southern Selkirk Mountains population of woodland caribou is currently listed as an endangered species under the Endangered Species Act (ESA), with designated critical habitat.
+This population can be found in high-elevation habitat throughout northern Idaho, northeastern Washington and southern British Columbia.
+Woodland caribou was first listed as endangered in 1984.
 Multiple attempts to augment the population in the late 1980s and 1990s into the Selkirk Mountains of northern Idaho and northeastern Washington resulted in a modest, but temporary increase to the size of this population.
-The current unofficial estimated number of remaining animals in the Southern Selkirk herd stands at around 46 individuals.
-A recent winter aerial survey found only four woodland caribou on the U.S. side of the international border in Idaho in 2012.

-- 2012 State of Idaho Comments on Proposed Caribou Critical Habitat Designation
+- State of Idaho Comments on Proposed Caribou Critical Habitat Designation [PDF] 34 pages

 - U.S. Fish and Wildlife Service Species Profile